-Occasionally, a drop of lightweight gun oil may be placed inside the receiver on the rails on which the bolt slides (Figure 21), and on the surface of the magazine tube, where the gas piston slides.
-This will help relieve friction and ensure smooth operation.
+Occasionally, a drop of lightweight gun oil may be placed inside the receiver on the rails on which the bolt slides (Figure 3, page 11), and on the surface of the magazine tube, where the gas piston slides.
+This reduces friction for smooth operation.

-If the firearm has been exposed to excessive dust, dirt, mud or water, the principal working parts including the gas system, should be wined along and lubricated with a life.
+If the firearm has been exposed to excessive dust, dirt, mud or water, the principal working parts including the gas system, should be wiped clean and lubricated with a light film of quality, lightweight gun oil.